felixbons/PowerPlatform/PowerApps/app/1 - Excel - Create a new app with a few clicks.md

-# Create a new Powerapp with a few clicks
+# Create a new PowerApp with a few clicks with Excel as data source

 ### Requirements
 | Item   | Description |